fitzypop/tanban/README.md

 ## Installation

 Install at your own risk.
-This will probably 'permanent alpha' software.
+This will probably be 'permanent alpha' software.

 ```sh
 cargo install tanban